CSCfi/csc-user-guide/docs/data/Allas/using_allas/rclone.md

 ### Rclone with S3 on CSC supercomputers

-If you want to use Allas with S3 protocol in stead run the allas-conf command with option --mode s3cmd.
+If you want to use Allas with the S3 protocol instead, run the `allas-conf` command with the `--mode S3` option.
 ```text
 module load allas
 allas-conf --mode S3